Childs Nervous System. 2011 May;27(5): 793-802

 QUOTE: “An increase in ephedrine type, testosterone, and stimulants may be related to the pathogenesis of TS.
 Unhealthy food possibly causes TS.
 The relationship between excitatory substances and TS needs to be explored with the goal of providing more information on diagnosing and treating TS.”

-NOTE: Finding 3 our of 44 children with abnormal test results and assuming it is related to their diet seems to be a bit of a leap, even though their diets were obviously poor.
+NOTE: Finding 3 out of 44 children with abnormal test results and assuming it is related to their diet seems to be a bit of a stretch, even though their diets were obviously poor.
 Nevertheless, I am including this study because it at least went so far as to ASK THE QUESTION!!
 If you do a MedLine search for “Tourette’s Syndrome diet” today, you will get a few studies about serotonin or tryptophan … while a search of “Tourette’s syndrome food dyes” actually comes up with nothing but Dr. Feingold’s paper in 1979.